Code-Institute-Submissions/DinaPapsujevica-MP4-Boxing-gym_NovResub/README.md

 ### Colors

-The website's background color was chosen black with the light texts and elements on it.
+The website's background color was chosen black with the light texts and light elements on it.
-As CTA element color was chosen red to create contrast on the page.
+As CTA element color was chosen red to create the contrast on the page.

 ### Icons

+Icons were chosen to use as a design element on the landing page.
+The icon color is red, to stand out on the page.

 Website consists of 11 sections: